 • The New York Times (Oct.
 21, 2011): “A New Destination for Food and Art,” in a story about Sebastopol, Sonoma County, California.

 • 1 hour 20 minutes from San Francisco International (SFO) airport, and only 10 minutes from the Charles M. Schulz - Sonoma County Airport (STS), serviced by Alaska Airlines/Horizon Air

-• Practice your gourmet hobby skills in the center of one of the world’s top organic foods and wine-growing regions, or hire one of the region’s budding gourmet chefs to do it for you and your friends and family, this gourmet getaway will suit you
+• Practice your gourmet hobby skills in the center of one of the world’s top organic foods and wine-growing regions, or hire one of the region’s budding gourmet chefs to do it for you and your friends.

 • Concierge-style service offered on-property owners

 • On-site, at-the-ready proprietors assist guests with sourcing locally produced organic foods, nearby seafood and more

 • 20 minutes from Armstrong Redwoods which features 1,400+ year-old redwood trees, some over 300 feet tall.